pyrmont/articles.inqk.net/src/_posts/2020-09-19-how-to-use-pegs-in-janet.md

 offers no support for regular expressions.
 Instead, Janet supports parser expression grammars, or PEGs.

-A PEG in Janet is described by an associative data structure that lists a series of rules.[^1] For each rule, the key is the name of the rule and the value is a description of the string that the rule will match.
-It's important to note that rules can refer to other rules (including recursive references) and rules can run arbitrary functions.
+A PEG in Janet is usually described by an associative data structure that lists a series of rules.[^1] For each rule, the key is the name of the rule and the value is a description of the string that the rule will match.
+What makes PEGs especially powerful is the ability for rules to refer to other rules (including recursive references) and for rules to run arbitrary functions.

-Let's use a PEG to parse a simplified subset of HTML.
-We'll use captures, back-references and match-time captures.
+Let's see how we can use a PEG to parse a simplified subset of HTML.
+We'll use sequences, choices, captures (both compiled and match-time), replacements, drops and back-references.
+It's going to be fun.[^2]

 ## Steps